-Actinic keratosis is often treated because it can turn into squamous cell skin cancer.
+Actinic keratosis is usually considered to be a pre-cancer.
+It is often treated because it might turn into squamous cell skin cancer.
 But because this risk is low, treatments are generally aimed at avoiding scars or other disfiguring marks as much as possible.

-Actinic keratosis is often treated with either cryotherapy or topical creams or gels such as fluorouracil (5-FU), imiquimod, diclofenac, or ingenol mebutate.
+Actinic keratosis is often treated with either cryotherapy or topical creams or gels such as fluorouracil (5-FU), imiquimod, or diclofenac.
 These treatments destroy the affected area of the epidermis, the outermost layer of the skin, which usually cures actinic keratosis.

 Bowen disease (squamous cell carcinoma in situ) is usually treated by excision (cutting out the tumor).
 Mohs surgery, curettage and electrodesiccation, radiation therapy, topical fluorouracil (5-FU), and cryosurgery are other options.
-Laser surgery or topical therapy may be considered in special situations.
+Laser surgery or other topical therapies may be considered in special situations.